pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 * `karabiner_grabber`
   * Run with root privilege.
-  * Seize the input devices and modify events then post events using `karabiner_event_dispatcher`.
+  * Seize the input devices and modify events then post events using `Karabiner-VirtualHIDDevice`.
-* `karabiner_event_dispatcher`
-  * Launch with root privilege.
-And then change uid to console user.
-  * Receive key events from `karabiner_grabber` and post them to IOHIDSystem.
 * `karabiner_console_user_server`
   * Run with console user privilege.
   * Monitor system preferences values (key repeat, etc) and notify them to `karabiner_grabber`.
   * Monitor a karabiner configuration file and notify changes to `karabiner_grabber`.
   * `karabiner_grabber` seizes devices only when `karabiner_console_user_server` is running.

-## About security

-`karabiner_grabber` and `karabiner_event_dispatcher` treat very sensitive data (input events from device).
-And they seizes devices even in Secure Keyboard Entry.

-They are communicating by using unix domain sockets.
-To avoid the data leaks, the unix domain socket of `karabiner_event_dispatcher` is owned by root user and forbid access from normal privilege users.

 ## program sequence